hogeschool/basecamp/week01/inf-bc-w01-python.md

 4. What is an example from a number we use in the real world that we do want to save as a number in Python, not as a text.
 5. User input in Python is always considered a text, even if we just enter numbers, why would it act like this?
 6. Define a variable called zipcode (postcode) and give it the value of your own zipcode.
 Print it using print().
 7. Define a variable called favorite food, give it the value "Pizza".
 Print it.
 Change the value to "Roti".
 Print it.
+8. Define a variable that stores your school email address.
+Extract your student number from this email address.
-8. Write down the complete alphabet in a variable.
+9. Write down the complete alphabet in a variable.
 Split it halfway over two different variables.
 Join them back together in the wrong order and print it.
-9. Explain in your own words with a ```f``` style string is?
+10. Explain in your own words with a ```f``` style string is?
-10. Finish all the exercises listed in **BRef-01-Chapter 02: Things to Do** and Practice the exercises listed in **BRef-01-Chapter 05: Things to Do**.
+11. Finish all the exercises listed in **BRef-01-Chapter 02: Things to Do** and Practice the exercises listed in **BRef-01-Chapter 05: Things to Do**.

 <hr>